Dancode-188/synckit/protocol/tla/FUGUE_VERIFICATION_COMPLETE.md

 ## Conclusion

-Fugue's formal verification demonstrates:
+Here's what Fugue's formal verification shows:

 1. ✅ **Correctness**: Fugue is a correct CRDT (convergence spec fully verified)
 2. ✅ **Innovation**: Maximal non-interleaving works (5.6M+ states, zero violations)
 3. ✅ **Quality**: All specs parse and initialize correctly
 4. ✅ **Rigor**: Formal methods applied to critical properties

-**This level of formal verification is rare in text CRDT implementations and provides strong evidence of Fugue's correctness and superior design.**
+**This level of formal verification is rare in text CRDT implementations and provides strong evidence of Fugue's correctness and design quality.**

 ---